karlseguin/metrics.zig/readme.md

 // meant to be called once on application startup pub fn initializeMetrics(allocator: Allocator, comptime opts: m.RegistryOpts) !void {
     metrics = .{
-        .hits = try m.Counter(u32).init(allocator, "hits", .{}, opts),
+        .hits = try m.Counter(u32).init("hits", .{}, opts),
-        .connected = try m.Gauge(u16).init(allocator, "connected", .{}, opts),
+        .connected = try m.Gauge(u16).init("connected", .{}, opts),
     };
 }

 // thread safe
 pub fn writeMetrics(writer: anytype) !void {
-    return m.write(metrics, writer);
+    return m.write(&metrics, writer);
 }
 ```

 The call to `m.initializeNoop(Metrics)` creates a `Metrics` and initializes each metric (`hits`, `connected` and `latency`) to a "noop" implementation (tagged unions are used).
 The `initializeMetrics` is called on application startup and sets these metrics to real implementation.

-For library developers, this means their global metrics is always safe to use (all methods call noop).
+For library developers, this means their global metrics are always safe to use (all methods call noop).
 For application developers, it gives them control over which metrics to enable.

-All metrics are initialized with the same fields, an allocator, a name and **two options**.
+All metrics take a name and **two options**.
 Why two options?
 The first is designed for library developers, the second is designed to give application developers additional control.

 Currently the first option has a single field:
 * `help: ?[]const u8 = nulls` - Used to generate the `# HELP $HELP` output line